airwallex/airwallex-payment-demo/docs/recurring subsequent.md

-# Recurring flow
+# Recurring subsequent flow

-The Recurring flow enables shopper to create and save their CIT(customer initial transaction) payment consent which could be use to payment in the future transaction.
+The Recurring subsequent flow enables shopper to process a payment with an pre-saved payment consent.

 ### Confirm payment using consent